markgrover/spark-secure-kafka-app/README.md

 #### Creating configuration
 Before you run this app, you need to set up some JAAS configuration for Kerberos access.
 This particular configuration is inspired by that described in the [Apache Kafka documentation](https://kafka.apache.org/documentation/#security_kerberos_sasl_clientconfig).
 You also need to have access to the keytab needed for secure Kafka access.

 We assume the client user's keytab is called `user.keytab` and is placed in the home directory on the client box.
-Let's create a file called `spark.conf` and place it in the home directory of the user as well, with the following contents:
+Let's create a file called `spark.conf` and place it in the home directory of the user as well with the JAAS conf:
 ```
-/* Change user.keytab to the keytab file name.
+# Change user.keytab to the keytab file name.
-Keep the beginning `./` infront of the keytab name.
+# Keep the beginning `./` infront of the keytab name.
-Change principal to be the real principal below */
+# Change principal to be the real principal below
+cat << 'EOF' > spark.conf
 KafkaClient {
     com.sun.security.auth.module.Krb5LoginModule required
     useKeyTab=true